ParthKSrivastav/RoboLords_2026_FE_Github/README.md

 - The **front TF-Luna** is low in the front bumper area, with LEGO pieces acting as a protective bumper so the sensor isn’t the first point of impact.
 - The **rear TF-Luna** is low at the rear bumper so it can see the parking area behind the car.
 - The **camera** started lower down near the windshield/hood for aesthetics, but the view was too limited.
 Moving it onto the roof gave us a much better field of view and more reliable colour detection.

-The gyro, when we used it, was mounted close to the centre of the robot to reduce the effect of bumps.
+- The **BNO085 we have placed in the truck next to the raspberry pi for easy access The gyro, when we used it, was mounted close to the centre of the robot to reduce the effect of bumps.
 Even with that, it still wasn’t reliable enough, which is why it’s not part of the final setup.

 ### Wiring and GPIO map